YottaDB/YDBDoc/ProgGuide/langext.rst

 ICU
 +++

-ICU is a widely used, defacto standard package (see http://icu-project.org for more information) that YottaDB relies on for most operations that require knowledge of the Unicode character sets, such as text boundary detection, character string conversion between UTF-8 and UTF-16, and calculating glyph display widths.
+ICU is a widely used, defacto standard package (see http://icu-project.org for more information) that YottaDB relies on for most operations that require knowledge of the Unicode® character sets, such as text boundary detection, character string conversion between UTF-8 and UTF-16, and calculating glyph display widths.

 .. note::
    Unless Unicode support is sought for a process (that is, unless the environment variable ydb_chset is UTF8), YottaDB processes do not need ICU.
 In other words, existing, non-Unicode, applications continue to work on supported platforms without ICU.